crapooze/em-xmpp/README.md

 as helpers to get the roster as a list of contacts.

 ### Muc
-Medium support to join/leave/invite/kick/ban/voice/unvoice/chat with people in MUC rooms.
+Good support to join/leave/invite/kick/ban/voice/unvoice/chat with people in MUC rooms.

 ### PubSub
-Basic support to subscribe/unsubscribe/publish/receive items.
+Partial support.
+You can subscribe/unsubscribe/publish/receive items, configure subscription or node parameters.
+The missing part is the on accepting PubSub subscriptions.

+### File Transfer
+There is enough to support for IBB file transfers.

 ## Missing